ern2150/FVCR/broadcast-stats.md

-11/16/2021 | Kill for Love trailer hates these cans / Le Matos - Rage of Honor 11/16/2021 | Legend of the Fist of the North Star compilation / Tom Cat - Tough Boy 11/16/2021 | IFD vs chickens / Xabungle end credits, original audio for shots and end music 11/14/2021 | THEN 2021 version (different starting with floating VCR, tons of camcorder and VCR footage, quick shot of Rydeen at the end) / Doktor Plekter - Kavo
-11/14/2021 | Hell Virgin vs Fingernail Lady / George Benson - Give Me the Night 11/14/2021 | Suits vs T-Shirts Shootout (Dreaming the Reality) / Where Do We Go from Here - Charles Bradley (feat Menahan Street Band)
+11/16/2021 | Kill for Love trailer hates these cans / Le Matos - Rage of Honor 11/16/2021 | Legend of the Fist of the North Star compilation / Tom Cat - Tough Boy 11/16/2021 | IFD vs chickens / Xabungle end credits, original audio for shots and end music 11/14/2021 | Hell Virgin vs Fingernail Lady / George Benson - Give Me the Night 11/14/2021 | Suits vs T-Shirts Shootout (Dreaming the Reality) / Where Do We Go from Here - Charles Bradley (feat Menahan Street Band)
 11/14/2021 | Motorbike v Car v Barrels / Dabeull - Special to Me